sporestudio/ftp-server/docs/DOCS.md

         20      IN      PTR     mirror.sri.ies.
         30      IN      PTR     ftp.sri.ies.
    ```

-With this configuration we secure the DNS server
+With this configuration we secure the DNS server.

 ## Conclusion